antonyip/badger_community_subgraph/readme.md

 # Building Documentation
 - Edit the documentation in the documentation folder
 - ```cd documentation && make```
+- commit the changes in the "docs" folder

 # Others
 ### Wiki - Concept